-Peripheral neuropathy is caused by damage to the peripheral nerves, which can cause weakness, numbness, tingling, burning sensations, and pain in various parts of the body, mainly the hands, arms, legs, and feet.
-This condition is typically a result of traumatic injuries, infections, metabolic problems and even exposure to toxins.
+Peripheral neuropathy is caused by damage to the peripheral nerves, which can cause weakness, numbness, tingling, burning sensations, and discomfort in various parts of the body, mainly the hands, arms, legs, and feet.
+This condition is typically a result of traumatic injuries, infections, metabolic problems, and even exposure to toxins.

 If you live in the Kansas City area and are suffering from either or both conditions, you may feel relieved to know that there is a place near you that can treat symptoms for both conditions.
 Depending on your condition, the doctors at Prairie Star Functional Health Center may be able to help.
 Call Prairie Star Functional Health Center at (913) 562-6100 to see if you are a good candidate for treatment today.

 Although they may be two different conditions, there is a connection between fibromyalgia and peripheral neuropathy.
 Some of the symptoms for each condition are similar, but they originate differently.
 While fibromyalgia is vastly misunderstood as to its origination and development, neuropathy, on the other hand, may develop from a list of underlying issues.
 However, both conditions have a great impact on the central nervous system and may cause intolerable nerve pain in extreme cases.